Michael Steven Smith, age 74 of Clinton

 Michael is survived by his sister, Sandra Freeland of Batavia, Ohio, Johnny Smith and his wife Teresa of Clinton, Tennessee; Terry Smith and his wife Mary of Montana; nephew Joshua Smith and wife Amy of Clinton, Tennessee; niece Crystal Woodward of Clinton, Tennessee and many other nieces, nephews, relatives and friends.

-Michaels family will receive friends from 6:00 p.m. until time of the Memorial Service at 7:00 p.m. in the Chapel of Jones Mortuary on Friday June 16, with Bro.
+Friends may visit with the Smith Family on Thursday, June 22, 2023 from 6:00 p.m. until time of the Celebration of Life Service at 7:00 p.m. in the Chapel of Jones Mortuary with Bro.
 Robert Jones officiating.

+A private graveside service will be held at 11:00 a.m. on Friday, June 23, 2023 at Sunset Cemetery in Clinton.